 The COVID-19 pandemic has highlighted the essential role that digital must play in health.
 The use of devices and health care apps has transformed patient care, from remote consultations to self-management of chronic diseases.
-This session will explore the use of digital in care settings and the importance of utilising patient data to drive decisions.
-We will hear from leaders in industry and health who will share real life examples of how digital is transforming health in Wales.
+This session explored the use of digital in care settings and the importance of utilising patient data to drive decisions.
+We heard from leaders in industry and health, who shared real life examples of how digital is transforming health in Wales.

 Tuesday 28 September